 Look to a Shorter-Term Mortgage Like a 20-Year Fixed

 A 20-year mortgage sheds 10 years off the typical loan term, and results in much less interest paid throughout its duration.
-The payments are also relatively manageable.
+The mortgage payments are also relatively manageable.

 Let’s look at an example to illustrate the savings: